 We believe in taking good care-- of self, of others, and of the planet.
 Everything we do at Crown Nine centers around this core belief.
 It guides how we source our raw materials, who we decide to partner with, and how we operate our day-to-day functions within the company, and what we see as our set of responsibilities to our community, our clients, and the environment.

-MADE IN OAKLAND CA
+MADE IN SEBASTOPOL CA

 Our Vow Collection jewelry and all other designs crafted by Kate Ellen are designed and produced in Oakland, right upstairs in our Flagship store.
 This ensures that we can oversee the highest level of craftwork goes into every design.